 Typical Loan Uses

-Can be used for larger renovation projects
+Can be used in extensive renovation work

 Nonprofit and Community Organization Assistance